Regional District of East Kootenay: Health care

 The largest hospital in the region is the East Kootenay Regional Hospital in Cranbrook.
-There are also hospitals in Creston (Creston Valley Hospital), Fernie (Elk Valley Hospital), Invermere (Invermere & District Hospital), and Golden (Golden & District Hospital).
+There are also hospitals in Creston (Creston Valley Hospital), Fernie (Elk Valley Hospital), and Invermere (Invermere & District Hospital).
 Primary health centers are present in Sparwood and Elkford.

 First Nations

-The First Nations people who live in the East Kootenay are from the Ktunaxa Nation.
+The First Nations people who live in the East Kootenay are from the Ktunaxa Nation and Shuswap Nation.
 There are currently five bands Columbia Lake First Nation near Windermere, Lower Kootenay First Nation near Creston, St. Mary's First Nation near Cranbrook, and Tobacco Plains First Nation near Grasmere, and the Shuswap Indian Band near Invermere.